 SAP Business ByDesign is an intelligent cloud ERP software designed to connect all functions across your company in a quick-to-implement package.
 Features include real-time analytics, CRM tools, human resource streamlining, project management, and more.

-SAP has a robust list of features and functions, per the requirements in the evaluation criteria.
+SAP is an enterprise BPM software with a robust list of features and functions, per the requirements in the evaluation criteria.
 What’s more, they are intuitive to find and employ.
 They include robust CRM, sales quotation program, extracting info and running reports, and more.

 Integration options include DiCentral EDI Integrated Suite, Onlineshop, Snap International, ERP Logic, Paymate, Incloud Solutions, All4Cloud, BEX, Bradler, Dicentral, iService Globe, Wirecard, Suportis, and more per their Apps & APIs listing.